Roger Stone, confidant of Trump and WikiLeaks connection, found guilty on all seven counts

 Prosecutors portrayed Stone, 67, as a serial liar who tried to bully witnesses into not cooperating with authorities.
-They charged the confidant of President Donald Trump with making false statements, obstruction and witness tampering in a case that was an offshoot of former special counsel Robert Mueller's Russia investigation.
+They charged Stone, a confidant of President Donald Trump, with making false statements, obstruction and witness tampering in a case that was an offshoot of special counsel Robert Mueller's Russia investigation.

 Stone is the sixth Trump aide or adviser to be convicted of charges brought as part of Mueller's probe.

 His sentencing was set for Feb.
-6 and he could face up to 20 years in prison.
+6, and he faces up to 20 years in prison.
+The jury deliberated for two days.

+Trump tweeted shortly after the verdict was announced, asking "what about" Hillary Clinton, James Comey, House Intelligence Committee Chair Adam Schiff and others.
+"Didn't they lie?"

-The colorful trial in Washington, D.C., lasted for nearly two weeks and featured references to "The Godfather Part II," threats of dognapping, complaints of food poisoning and a gag order.
+The colorful trial in Washington lasted nearly two weeks and featured references to "The Godfather Part II," threats of dognapping, complaints of food poisoning and a gag order.

-Stone was arrested in January in an early morning FBI raid and charged with misleading the House Intelligence Committee in 2017 about his efforts to find out when WikiLeaks would be releasing emails hacked from the Democratic Party and Hillary Clinton's campaign.
+Stone was arrested in January in an early morning FBI raid and charged with misleading the House Intelligence Committee in 2017 about his efforts to find out when WikiLeaks would be releasing emails hacked from the Democratic Party and Clinton's 2016 presidential campaign.

 The trial also featured various former Trump aides, including ex-White House chief strategist Steve Bannon and onetime Trump campaign aide Rick Gates, who struck a plea deal with Mueller.